CharlieLiu17/WriteNoise/README.md

 # WriteNoise - HackGT7

+WriteNoise was a HackGT7 project made by Charlie Liu, Morris Wan, Ethan Chee, and Kurt Hu.
+It won 2nd Best Overall in the hackathon, out of 2500+ participants.

 ## What is WriteNoise?

 WriteNoise is a sound to image converter.
 How can we convert a sound to an image?
 Well, we convert every bit of sound into the bits of an RGBA value.
 Each RGBA value then becomes a pixel in the final image.